National Library of Mongolia: History

 The library's first reading room opened on November 24, 1923.
 Prior to the Second World War, the Mongolian library collaborated solely with Soviet libraries.
 Starting in the late 1940s they began to interact with the libraries of other countries, first with communist bloc nations such as Hungary (1948), from 1963 - with libraries in Bulgaria (1963).
 By 1965 the library was collaborating with libraries from 26 countries, using funds of 49 libraries.
 Today, it has a book exchange program with 100 libraries in 70 countries.

 In 1963 the hall of the scientific literature was opened.
 In order to make the ancient texts of the Mongolian Script and Culture more accessible to foreign as well as domestic researchers, the small museum dedicated to rare and valuable books had been established in 1981.
 The Library became a member of the International Federation of Library Associations and Institutions (IFLA) in 1991 and currently has book exchange programs with over 100 libraries in 70 countries.
 In 2005 the library opened a Turkish Reading Room (1600 publications, more than 600 readers per year).

 In February 1990 the MPRP Politburo ordered the removal of Josef Stalin's statue from in front of the library in one of its first concessions to pro-democracy demonstrations that would lead to the 1990 Democratic Revolution.
 In 2004 the writer and journalist Gotovyn Akim was appointed General Director of the library.
 Based on his recommendation a statue of Byambyn Rinchen, a translator, scientist, linguist and prominent figure of modern Mongolian literature, was erected on the 100th anniversary of his birth in front of the library where the statue of Stalin had stood for nearly 40 years.

+The new building of the library was commissioned in 2024 and on the same year, all of the collections from the old building was moved to the new one in April 2024.
+The books relocation was done by the library's staffs and supervisors.

 Rare and Valuable Books Museum

-The National Library of Mongolia possesses the great Buddhist canonic texts such as Kanjur consisting of 108 volumes, which contains holy didactical words told by Great Buddha himself and Tanjur, an explanatory dictionary to the Buddha teachings, which consists of 226 volumes.
-Kanjur means “Concise Orders” in Mongolian translation and it contains over 1260 title books belonging to the ancient Indian Tripitaka or three knowledge areas such as Sutraya, Vinaya, Abhidarma concepts which represent listening, meditating and creating abilities.
-In addition, the National Library of Mongolia possesses over 10 different kind of Kanjur editions such as Nartan Edition Kanjur /102 volumes/, Derge Edition Kanjur /100 volumes/, Khuree Printed Kanjur /105 volumes/, Mongolian Dust Paint Printed Kanjur /108 volumes/, Mongolian Manuscript Kanjur /76 volumes/, Golden Kanjur /101 volumes/, Silver Kanjur /102 volumes/, and Kanjur written with 9 precious stones which is the only copy in the world.
+The National Library of Mongolia holds significant Buddhist canonical texts, including the Kanjur (108 volumes) and the Tanjur (226 volumes), which comprise teachings attributed to the Buddha and accompanying commentaries.
+The Kanjur, meaning "Concise Orders" in Mongolian, includes over 1,260 works from the Indian Tripitaka.
+The library preserves over ten notable editions of the Kanjur, including manuscript, printed, and uniquely crafted versions.